Gaming Innovation Group: 2020s

 In April 2020, Gaming Innovation Group divested its B2C operations to Betsson, for a total of €31m with a premium fee on the platform service.
 From this point onwards, the intention is to be a purely B2B company, focused on its platform services (GiG Core) as well as its media/affiliate services (GiG Media).

-In June 2020, GiG signed a long-term agreement with GS Technologies Limited for the provision of GiG's platform and front-end development to a new casino brand with its license from the Maltese Gaming Authority.
-In the following month, the company signed an agreement with K.A.K.
-DOO Skopje, Hospitality, tourism, and services company (K.A.K.) for the provision of GiG's platform, front-end development, and managed media services to launch their digital operation in the regulated Macedonian market.
-In the same month, GiG subsidiary iGaming Cloud Inc. was granted a permanent casino service industry enterprise license (CSIE) from the Division of Gaming Enforcement (DGE) in New Jersey, United States.
+In July 2020, GiG subsidiary iGaming Cloud Inc. was granted a permanent casino service industry enterprise license (CSIE) from the Division of Gaming Enforcement (DGE) in New Jersey, United States.
 The application was filed in June 2018 with GiG supporting Hard Rock International's casino operations in New Jersey under a so-called transactional waiver until the final approval was awarded.

-GiG signed a long-term agreement with a subsidiary of Casumo, Mill of Magic Ltd, for the provision of GiG's platform, data platform, and GiG Logic in July 2020.
-Mill of Magic will use GiG's products to power its new Pay N Play casino offering under its license from the Maltese Gaming Authority.
+In July 2020, GiG signed a long-term agreement with Mill of Magic Ltd, a subsidiary of Casumo, to supply its platform, data platform and GiG Logic for a Pay N Play casino brand licensed by the Malta Gaming Authority.

-In August 2020, GiG signed the head of terms agreement with Grupo Slots LOTBA S.E, Argentina's premier gaming and entertainment group.
-In September, GiG and Betgenius signed a deal to join forces in a global sportsbook platform deal.

 In February 2021, the company signed a long-term agreement with PlayStar Casino to enter New Jersey.
 That year, GiG obtained ISO 27001:2021 certification for the Frontend development solution and content management system, covering development, network configuration, infrastructure and associated product operations for frontend, middleware and backend Gaming services hosted on GiG's infrastructure.
-In May, the c million borrowing limit.
+In May, the company completed a successful placement of a SEK 450 million senior secured bond, extending its total borrowing limit.
 The transaction was oversubscribed and received strong demand from investors across the Nordics, continental Europe, and the US, with participation in the placement from existing and new investors.
 In June, PlayStar Casino agreement was extended to cover the burgeoning Pennsylvanian market.
 In December, the company signed a long-term agreement to provide the Platform with Rank Holdings for their Marina888 brand.
 A share purchase agreement was announced to purchase Sportnco, a specialist in online sports betting.